 Allie LaForce Biography

-Allie LaForce is a popular American journalist, model, and beauty pageant titleholder who is a reporter for Turner Sports, which covers the NBA on TNT.
-She also hosted We Need to Talk on the CBS Sports Network and was a broadcast sports anchor and reporter for the Fox-affiliated WJW.
+Allie LaForce is a well-known American journalist, model, and former beauty queen.
+She works as a reporter for Turner Sports, covering NBA games on TNT.
+Sports fans also recognize her as a host of We Need to Talk on CBS Sports Network.

 Early Life

-Alexandra Leigh LaForce popularly known as Allie LaForce was born on December 11, 1988, in Vermilion, Ohio in the United States of America.
+Allie LaForce was born on December 11, 1988, in Vermilion, Ohio, in the United States of America.
 She is the daughter of Lesa LaForce and Wade LaForce.
 She has not mentioned anything about her siblings.

 Allie LaForce began her pageant journey on August 8, 2005.
 She represented Ohio at the Miss Teen USA 2005 pageant in Baton Rouge, Louisiana.
 Contestants competed in the evening gown, swimsuit, and final interview rounds.
 Judges crowned Allie the winner after her strong performance in the interview segment.

 Her win helped launch her career in the public eye.
-She always had a strong interest in sports and media.
+Allie LaForce always had a strong interest in sports and media.
 That passion led her to start a journalism career as a sideline reporter.
 In 2010, she covered college football for SportsTime Ohio during the Mid-American Conference season.

 She also reported during the 2011 OHSAA basketball championship and the MAC men’s basketball tournament.
 Fans appreciated her energy and clear reporting style.
 After proving herself in sports reporting, Allie joined WHW Channel 8, Cleveland’s Fox affiliate.
 There, she worked as both an anchor and a reporter.